rubytogether/rubytogether.org/app/views/news/2017-08-07-july-2017-monthly-update.html.md

 ## gemstash news

 Gemstash didn't see any new features this month, but we did finally release [version 1.1.0](https://github.com/bundler/gemstash/blob/master/CHANGELOG.md#110-2017-07-31).
-Along with adding MySQL support, Gemstash now supports `gem install`, as well as [protected fetching](https://github.com/bundler/gemstash/blob/master/docs/gemstash-private-gems.7.md#protected-fetching) for hosting completely private gems that are only avaialble to authorized users.
+Along with adding MySQL support, Gemstash now supports `gem install`, as well as [protected fetching](https://github.com/bundler/gemstash/blob/master/docs/gemstash-private-gems.7.md#protected-fetching) for hosting completely private gems that are only available to authorized users.

 ## budget &amp; expenses